Contact dermatitis

 Is contact dermatitis hereditary?

-What does contact dermatitis look like?
+What does contact dermatitis feel and look like?

-How will it be diagnosed?
+How will contact dermatitis be diagnosed?

 Can contact dermatitis be cured?